rust-lang/rust/text/0000-language-semver.md

 about).

 Cargo will always invoke `rustc` with a supplied version.
 If there is no version in the `Cargo.toml` file, then `1.0.0` is assumed.
+(It may be a good idea to issue a warning in this case as well.)

 Whenever a new project is created with `cargo new`, the new `Cargo.toml` will include the most recent Rust version number by default.
+(Since Cargo and rustc are not, at least today, necessarily released on the same schedule, we'll have to pick some sensible definition of the "most recent" Rust version number; one option is to query the `rustc` executable in scope.
+Another is to synchronize the release schedules and use the "built-in" notion.)

 Note that the defaults for `rustc` and `cargo` differ. `rustc` prefers the most recent verison of Rust by default, whereas `cargo` prefers